techfolios/template-old/projects/project-1.md

 INTRODUCTION:
 This was a project I had a lot of fun in thinking up, designing, and ultimately programming in my first Computer Science class.
 It is a simple and straightforward slot machine.
 Users start off with an alloted amount of coins, which value gets added or subtracted to based on what combination of fruits they roll.
 I thought my project was unique, especially when compared to my peers', because instead of implementing fighting or shooting type games, I designed something more pattern/application-based.

+HOW DOES IT WORK?
-The main coding framework that allows this to work is called the finite state machine.
+The main coding framework that allows behind this is known as the finite state machine.
 A finite state machine is a very simple, yet very effective coding techinque that is applicable in Computer Science as well as Engineering.
 Here, I designated the various "states" of my slot machine as the different logical steps one would take in interacting with a slot machine in real life.
 For example: starting the machine, spinning the rolls, obtaining coins, etc. Between the start and end states, nothing is static, and can be interchanged indefinitely until a user runs out of coins to play.

 Here is some finite state code that illustrates exactly how I move through states, for those interested: